This tutorial describes installing and starting using the Fiddler Jam Chrome Extension.

 Provide an active Internet connection with access to the following URLs:

 You'll first add the Fiddler Jam Chrome Extension.
-Before you start, make sure you are not browsing as a guest, nor you're in the Incognito mode.
+Before starting, make sure you are not browsing as a guest or in Incognito mode.

 Open the Google Chrome browser on your computer.